calebglawson/baquet/README.md

 from baquet.watchlist import Watchlist
 ```

 A `User` is a single Twitter user.
 You can use many get methods to get information about a user, `baquet` will talk to Twitter for you and preserve the data in its own cache.
+Users are instantiated with their unique Twitter id.
+If you don't have them handy, `baquet` provides the `screen_names_to_user_ids()` helper method for you.

 ```
 u = User(8392018391)